Prevention Police Building: Period after 1945

 During World War II, the building was first used to hold Polish prisoners detained by the Gestapo, and then reconverted into a German military hospital.

 In 1945, the Red Army utilised the building for several months, in particular as a temporary camp for German prisoners.
 After 1946, a thorough refurbishment of the interiors created large rooms on each floor, the sport hall being divided into three separate offices.

 These works allowed the billeting of the Służba Bezpieczeństwa, or Security Service of the Ministry of Internal Affairs, joined in 1956 by the Regional Headquarters of the State Militia.
 The latter organization moved in the 1970s to new buildings in Powstańców Wielkopolskich Alley.
 From 1980 onward, formations from the Riot Police, or ZOMO, were the only to be housed there.

 The chapel in the old gym was re-open in 1945, and then reconverted into a public cinema, Gwardia ("Guards"), which ran till the early 1960s.
 Between 1960 and 1970, the erection of additional buildings modified the aspect of the original architectural complex.

 Today, the building hosts Headquarters of Bydgoszcz Police and Provincial Riot police.
-Since the end of World War II, the entire city block, where used to stand the former orphanage's garden, has always been used by Police organizations.
+Since the end of World War II, the entire city block, where the former orphanage's garden used to stand, has been used by Police organizations.

-In 2017, city authorities have decided to renovate entirely the edifice: the project was completed in 2020.
+In 2017, city authorities have decided to renovate entirely the edifice.
+The project was completed in 2020.

 Architecture

 Outside

 The building is oriented East-West with a rectangular footprint.
 On the axis of the main elevation stands an avant-corps topped by a segmental arch.
 Two side wings act as avant-corps on facade extremities.
-The former sport gym stands behind the main edifice, seen from the Chodkiewicza street.
+The former sport gym stands behind the main edifice, seen from the Jana Karola Chodkiewicza Street.

 The two-storey building has a usable attic, and a full basement.
 The complex architecture structure stands out by the diversity of its roofing.
 While several dormers shed light in the attic (in particular by using eyelid shapes), the back of the eastern wing, lower than the front building and covered with a flat roof, was originally a terrace.

-The former sport hall is today incased on three sides by 1960s additions, which completely hide its original shape.
+The former sport hall is today encased on three sides by 1960s additions, which completely hide its original shape.

 The front elevation of the house is symmetrical, displaying a predominance of vertical lines such as windows or pilasters.
 The portal is crowned by an arch realised with sandstone segments.
 The original wooden door with a transom is towered by four vertical bars of stained glazing.

-The portal is flanked up by stuccoed busts of children, on the left - a girl, on the right - a boy, bringing back to mind the initial function of the edifice.
+The portal is flanked up by stuccoed busts of children (a boy on the right and a girl on the left), bringing to mind the initial function of the edifice.